 The challenging part of the online hiring process lies in providing a top-notch candidate experience, albeit virtually.
 80-90% of the talent surveyed by Recruiter Brief say that a positive or negative remote candidate experience will change their mind about a company.
 That serves as reason enough for companies to invest in creating a memorable candidate experience if they want to hire the cream of the crop.

-Advantages of a positive candidate experience
+Why is a positive candidate experience important?

 - Attract and recruit better talent – A lengthy and complicated recruitment process results in higher attrition, with candidates dropping off midway due to poor experience.
 A strong candidate experience strategy identifies such gaps and helps you tweak the process to ensure more talented candidates stick it out till the end.
 Now you have a bigger and better talent pool to choose from.